 The number of candidates who appeared the exam is also a key factor of the cutoff. if the number of candidates is high then the cutoff will be also high.
 If the candidates are less then the cutoff also low.

 4. The total number of seats available for admissions:

-one of the most important factors that give a huge impact on the cutoff is the number of seat availability. if the availability of the seat is high then the cut off will low or vice versa.
+one of the most important factors that give a huge impact on the cutoff is the number of seats available. if the availability of the seat is high then the cut-off will low or vice versa.

-The previous year cut off is given below in the table so that the candidates get easily get an idea about the KIITEE cutoff.
+Due to covid-19 in 2020, the exam was canceled.
+Here is the previous year's cut-off is given below in the table so that the candidates get easily get an idea about the KIITEE cutoff.

 |Electronics & Instrumentation||30415|

 |Electronics and Telecommunication||14233|

 |Computer Science Engineering||5044|